Social Cohesion as a Humanitarian Objective? (SoCHO)

 Funded by Arts and Humanities Research Council (AHRC) and Foreign, Commonwealth & Development Office (FCDO)

+Refugee aid providers working in contexts of protracted displacement have become increasingly concerned about the relations between refugees and the communities who host them.
 The vast majority of the world's refugees live in low- and middle-income countries of the Global South, where local communities often experience economic hardship and socio-political exclusion even before the arrival of displaced populations.
 As recognised in the 2016 New York Declaration as well as the 2018 Global Compact on Refugees, refugees may face hostility if they are perceived as a burden to the communities that host them.
-In response to this, a variety of programmes have been implemented to promote “social cohesion” between refugees and their host communities.
+In response to this, a variety of programmes have been implemented to promote ‘social cohesion’ between refugees and their host communities.

 However, there is little policy coherence across this broad ‘social cohesion’ agenda.
 Some programmes incorporate vulnerable members of the host community as aid beneficiaries, others contribute humanitarian resources to local development, and yet others facilitate community dialogue and dispute resolution mechanisms.
 Moreover, the evidence base upon which many programmes are designed is largely economic – based on measures of the burdens and benefits of hosting – with fewer anthropological and sociological studies.